Louisiana Historical Center

 The Louisiana Historical Center, located in the French Quarter on the third floor of the New Orleans Jazz Museum, is one of America’s great archives.
 Since it opened in 1977, the Center has served thousands of researchers from around the world.
 In addition to its extensive sheet music collection, and priceless collections of Colonial-era manuscripts and maps, the Center houses a wealth of primary and secondary source materials in a wide range of media.

 The Louisiana Historical Center’s archives are open to anyone with an interest in Louisiana history and culture- from professional scholars to family genealogists.
 All services are free of charge during regular hours.
-The Reading Room is open to the public Wednesday, Thursday and Friday from 10:00 AM to 12:30 and 1:00 to 4:00 PM.
+The Reading Room is open to the public on Tuesday, Wednesday, Thursday and Friday from 9:30 AM to 12:00 PM and 1:00 PM to 4:00 PM.

 The Center also relies on private, corporate and foundation support for our mission to collect, preserve and provide wide access to Louisiana’s history through the documentary record.
 Contributions may be made through the nonprofit Louisiana Museum Foundation.